Chicago Convention - Definition

-Chicago Convention, also known as The Convention on International Civil Aviation, came up with a special agency called Civil Aviation Organization (ICAO) concerned with monitoring and managing international air movements.
-This Convention sets the regulations and safety standards that govern traveling on air.
+Chicago Convention, also known as The Convention on International Civil Aviation, is a multi-national agreement giving rise to a special agency called Civil Aviation Organization (ICAO).
+This agency is concerned with monitoring and managing international air movements.
+It sets the regulations and safety standards that govern traveling on air.
 Besides these, it ensures that air fuel is not subjected to double taxation.

 A Little More on What is Chicago Convention